 SUMMER 2020 SYLLABUS

 INSTRUCTOR: Professor Luis Poza

-CLASS LOCATION: Eltz Media Center (5F of the Eltz building)
+CLASS LOCATION: Online; if allowed, Eltz Media Center (5F of the Eltz building)

 TEXTBOOK: Online materials at http://cps.luj.tokyo

 COURSE DESCRIPTION: A survey course of modern computer concepts and applications.
 The course relates computer concepts to the elements of an information system.
 Generalized overview of computing hardware, software, data management, computing systems and procedures, critical thinking about an application of online resources, and using computing technology to effectively participate and succeed in college.
 Hands-on usage of word processing, database, spreadsheet, graphics, desktop publishing, operating systems, online course technologies, and the internet.
 Prerequisites: None.
 This course does not qualify for credit in the computer science major or minor.

 OBJECTIVES: Students in the course will demonstrate:

 - Exhibit an understanding of applications of Computer Systems, the Internet, and the World Wide Web,

 - Express knowledge of the basic components of a Computer System,